Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :returns: Whether shutting down succeeded.
    :rtype: bool

-.. function:: DumpStart(File, Raw) -> bool
+.. function:: DumpStart(file, raw) -> bool

    Start dumping packages into the specified file.

-   :param FilePath File: The file to dump packages into.
+   :param FilePath file: The file to dump packages into.
-   :param bool Raw: Whether it should dump the raw packages.
+   :param bool raw: Whether it should dump the raw packages.
-   :returns: Whether it started dumping correctly
+   :returns: Whether it started dumping correctly.
    :rtype: bool

 .. function:: DumpStop() -> bool

    Stop dumping packages.

-   :returns: Whether it stopped dumping correctly
+   :returns: Whether it stopped dumping correctly.
    :rtype: bool

 Networks and peers
 ==================

-.. function:: PeerStats(IncludeBootstrappers) -> PeerStatsResponse
+.. function:: PeerStats(includeBootstrappers) -> PeerStatsResponse

    Get information on the peers that the node is connected to.

-   :param bool IncludeBootstrappers: Whether to include the bootstrapper nodes
+   :param bool includeBootstrappers: Whether to include the bootstrapper nodes
                                      in the response.
    :returns: Information about the peers.
    :rtype: |PeerStatsResponse|_

-.. function:: PeerUptime() -> uint64
+.. function:: PeerUptime() -> UInt64

    Get the uptime of the *node* in milliseconds.

    :returns: The uptime of the queried node in milliseconds.
-   :rtype: uint64
+   :rtype: UInt64

-.. function:: PeerConnect(IP, Port) -> bool
+.. function:: PeerConnect(ip, port) -> bool

    Suggest the node to connect to the submitted peer.
 If successful, this adds the peer to the list of peers.

-   :param String IP: IP of the peer
+   :param String ip: IP of the peer.
-   :param int32 Port: Port of the peer
+   :param Int32 port: Port of the peer.
    :returns: Whether the request was processed successfully.
    :rtype: bool

-.. function:: PeerDisconnect(IP, Port) -> bool
+.. function:: PeerDisconnect(ip, port) -> bool

    Disconnect from the peer and remove them from the given addresses list if they are on it.

-   :param String IP: IP of the peer
+   :param String ip: IP of the peer.
-   :param int32 Port: Port of the peer
+   :param Int32 port: Port of the peer.
    :returns: Whether the request was processed successfully.
    :rtype: bool

-.. function:: BanNode(PeerElement) -> bool
+.. function:: BanNode(peerElement) -> bool

    Ban a node from being a peer.

-   :param PeerElement: The peer to ban.
+   :param peerElement: The peer to ban.
-   :type PeerElement: |PeerElement|_
+   :type peerElement: |PeerElement|_
    :returns: Whether the banning succeeded.
    :rtype: bool

-.. function:: UnbanNode(PeerElement) -> bool
+.. function:: UnbanNode(peerElement) -> bool

    Unban a previously banned node.

-   :param PeerElement: The peer to unban.
+   :param peerElement: The peer to unban.
-   :type PeerElement: |PeerElement|_
+   :type peerElement: |PeerElement|_
    :returns: Whether the unbanning succeeded.
    :rtype: bool